 Because of many things, Sound Beach is a great place for families with children to consider.
 First of all, many other families with children live here, making Sound Beach a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Sound Beach has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Sound Beach’s overall crime rate is lower than average for the country.

-Sound Beach is one of the most well-educated cities in the nation.
-47.40% of adults in Sound Beach have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Sound Beach ranks among the highest in the nation.
+Of the 25-and-older adult population in Sound Beach, 47.40% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Sound Beach in 2022 was $51,382, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $205,528 for a family of four.